Give us a call now for an immediate match with a local pro.

 It takes roughly one to three days to have an HVAC system installed or replaced.
 If you need just an air conditioning unit or a furnace, this may take anywhere from a few hours up to two days.
 This timeline can be influenced by the size of your house, the accessibility of your system, and any issues your technician runs into.

 For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
-In Lake Charles, you may be able to make do with a lower-capacity furnace.
+In Lake Charles, you might be able to make do with a lower-capacity furnace.

 There are several ways you can make your HVAC system more energy-efficient: